-Key Name Default Value Required Driver Cloudera ODBC Yes
+Key Name Default Value Required Driver Cloudera ODBC Driver Yes

-Key Name Default Value Required Driver for Apache Hive when installed on Windows, or the absolute path of the driver shared object file when installed on a non-Windows machine.
+Key Name Default Value Required for Apache Hive when installed on Windows, or the absolute path of the connector shared object file when installed on a non-Windows machine.

-On Windows, the name of the installed driver (Cloudera ODBC Driver for Apache Hive).
+On Windows, the name of the installed connector (Cloudera ODBC Driver for Apache Hive;).

-On other platforms, the name of the installed driver as specified in odbcinst.ini, or the absolute path of the driver shared object file.
+On other platforms, the name of the installed connector as specified in odbcinst.ini, or the absolute path of the connector shared object file.